Arthur Coleman Discovers the Icefields Parkway Route, 1884

 J Norman Collie Names 30+ Peaks, 1898 – 1911

-J Norman Collie was a British scientist who began climbing when he was around the age of 27.
-He climbed peaks on the Isle of Sky, then the alps, Caucasus and was the first to attempt to summit Nanga Parbat in the Himalayas.
+J Norman Collie (at left in photo) was a British scientist who began climbing when he was around the age of 27.
+He climbed peaks on the Isle of Skye, then the alps, Caucasus and was the first to attempt to summit Nanga Parbat in the Himalayas.
 In 1897, he was invited by Appalachian Club founder Charles Fay to climb in the Canadian Rockies.
 He made five trips to the Canadian Rockies, naming more than 30 peaks and making 21 first ascents.
 The only peak along Icefields Parkway that still bears the name it was given by Collie is Diadem Peak.
 Others along the Parkway that were originally named by the climber include Mount Kitchener (originally Mount Douglas) and Mount Chephren (originally Pyramid Mountain).

 Arthur Wheeler Predicts Worldwide Fame of Icefields Parkway, 1920